jarviscanada/jarvis_data_eng_AbdullahRiaz/linux_sql/README.md

 # Deployment
 **The application had been deployed by using the following technologies:**
 * **Bash Script:** Bash scripts were created to automate specific processes, i.e. starting/stopping Docker container, extracting host data, etc.
-* **crontab:** An essential technology that allowed for real time monitoring of host resource usage.
+* **crontab:** An essential technology that allowed for real-time monitoring of host resource usage.
 * **GitHub:** Allowed for version control of features via remote repository.
 * **Docker:** PostgreSQL database instance was initialized using Docker containers.

 # Improvements
 **Some improvements that could be made to the tool:**
 1. Write a script that could handle hardware updates.
-2. Automate more processes to make it more user-friendly and more time efficient.
+2. Automate more processes to make it more user-friendly and more time-efficient.
-3. Create another table to list history of hardware failures that would help in determining node hardware upgrades.
+3. Create another table to list the history of hardware failures that would help in determining node hardware upgrades.